 The real struggle towards building your career begins after you finish high school and decide to pursue graduation in the field of your choice.
 The idea of finishing your graduation from a renowned university abroad might seem like herding cats, but it really doesn’t have to.
-If you are determined and are willing to work hard, you can finish your graduation from your dream university abroad, without a hitch.
-The first step to this is getting admitted into the foreign college or university of your choice and for that to happen, your SAT score is a necessity.
-No matter what undergraduate course you want to take admission in, you will be required to take SAT, especially for any US university.
+If you determined and are willing to work hard, you can finish your graduation from your dream university abroad, without a hitch.
+The first step to this is to get admission into the foreign college or university of your choice and for that to happen, your SAT score is a necessity.
+No matter what undergraduate course you want to take admission in, you required to take SAT, especially for any US university.

 In this article, we have explained everything you need to know about SAT, before appearing for the examination; we will guide you through the complete format of the examination and will also give you some tips to prepare for the same.

 SAT stands for ‘Scholastic Assessment test’ and is an entrance test for students aspiring to admit for undergraduate courses abroad, especially in the US and Canada colleges and universities.
 It is a written paper-pencil test and helps evaluate the language and mathematical reasoning skills of the applicants.
 Also, the universities you apply to, also take into consideration your SAT scores when you apply for admission.

 In the year 2016, major changes were made in the SAT examination format and pattern and it converted to the New SAT.
 Though the basic eligibility and maxim of the exam are the same, a lot of the other things, including the subject names, examination duration and valuation pattern has been changed in the New SAT.
 You have to prepare subject wise for SAT exam to score better.